-Victoria’s Secret was founded by Roy Raymond, and his wife Gaye Raymond, in San Francisco in 1977, as a response to packaged underwear, which Raymond considered to be “ugly, floral-print nylon nightgowns”.
+Victoria’s Secret was founded by Roy Raymond and his wife Gaye Raymond in San Francisco in 1977.
+It was their response to packaged underwear, which Raymond considered “ugly, floral-print nylon nightgowns”.
 Four decades later, Victoria’s Secret has become the largest American retailer of women’s lingerie thanks to its celebrated supermodels and a world-famous runway show.
-But how does the iconic brand impact the Planet, People and Animals?
-We wonder, how ethical is Victoria’s Secret?
+But how does the iconic brand impact the planet, people, and animals?